Ensure your data structure enables your goals

 Regional History of Medicine

-MidEastMed project (yet to be fully published) is an extensive and complex historian research database of the activities of medical professionals associated with Palestine-Israel at the end of Ottoman rule and during the British Mandate.
-The data model includes ten entity types with complex relationships among them.
-The database itself holds data gathered from more than 500 bibliographical sources about 10,000 people associated with more than 27,000 activities that took place at more than 1,700 institutions in more than 1,200 cities and villages.
-The project was done in collaboration with the Hebrew University of Jerusalem.
+The MidEastMed Project is an extensive and complex historical research database of the activities of medical professionals associated with the geographical region of Palestine (which later reverted to the name Israel) at the end of Ottoman rule and during the British Mandate.
+The data model includes ten entities with complex relationships between them.
+The database itself holds data gathered from more than 500 bibliographic sources about 10,000 people associated with more than 27,000 activities across over 1,700 institutions in more than 1,200 cities and villages.
+The project was carried out in collaboration with the Hebrew University of Jerusalem.

 MidEastMed project sample